HOME/CARS/OBD READER

 OBD reader hardware

 Jaguar F-Type OBD readers are used to get a lot of information from a modern car.
-I started with the cheapest one I could find on Aliexpress.
+I started with the cheapest one I could find on AliExpress.
 But this did not go well!
-After connecting the dashboard lit up with a bank for warning lights and many many error messages.
+After connecting the dashboard lit up with a bank of warning lights and many many error messages.
 Fortunately, after disconnecting and turning the car off and on things returned to normal.

 Next I did a little research.
 For dongles that can be controlled by apple devices you have 2 main types.
 The Bluetooth LE types that are cheaper but log data more slowly.
 While the FS types are quicker but require that the manufacturer enters some form of licence with Apple.
 So these are more expensive.

-There is much discussion of F Type forums of OBD readers not allowing the cars computers to shut down fully and causing a flat battery.
-Despite having this device connected for many days at a time and not being carful with connecting/shutting down, I have not so far experienced this issue with the vLinker.
+There is much discussion of F-Type forums of OBD readers not allowing the cars computers to shut down fully and causing a flat battery.
+Despite having this device connected for many days at a time and not being careful with connecting/shutting down, I have not so far experienced this issue with the vLinker.

 OBD reader software